 Report on vPST pilot phase experience

 In order to better control cross-border electricity flows, 50Hertz and ČEPS are installing phase shifting transformers (PSTs) on the interconnector.
 The first PSTs on the German-Czech interconnector have been commissioned by ČEPS in the Hradec substation in January 2017.
 On the German side, two PSTs have been commissioned by 50Hertz in the Röhrsdorf substation in late 2017.
-After some further reconstruction works in substation Röhrsdorf which are expected to take another two years’ time, the PST should also be connected to other lines in the southern region of 50Hertz grid area in order to enable better use of these lines.
+After some further reconstruction works in substation Röhrsdorf, since beginning of 2020 the PST can also be connected to other lines in the southern region of 50Hertz grid area in order to enable better use of these lines.

 Further information regarding the PST projects of 50Hertz and ČEPS: